danieltebor/cs3642-assignment-four/README.md

 // Assumes that the loss function is the mean squared error. inline float ReLU::_loss_derivative(float predicted_value, float expected_value) const {
-    return predicted_value * (predicted_value - expected_value) / OUTPUT_SIZE;
+    // The 2 from the derivative of MSE is ommitted because it is a scalar and does not affect the direction of the gradient. return predicted_value * (predicted_value - expected_value) / OUTPUT_SIZE;
 }
 inline float Softmax::_activation_derivative(float value) const {
     throw std::logic_error("The softmax layer does not have an implemented activation derivative and cannot be used for hidden layers.");
 }